-Australian Qualifications Framework (AQF) entry pathway to university: Certificate IV (Business) + ATAR English + 4 or 5 other courses.
+Australian Qualifications Framework (AQF) entry pathway to university: Certificate IV + English + 4 other courses.
 Private Study may be included.

-Year 12 students study an AQF Certificate IV qualification off campus at a Registered Training Organisation (RTO), one day per week, with or without work placements, along with ATAR English and five other courses.
+Year 12 students study an AQF Certificate IV qualification with a Registered Training Organisation (RTO), one day per week, with or without work placements, along with English and five other courses.
 Students taking this pathway will be awarded a nominal ATAR of 70 for university entry to most courses at Curtin, Murdoch or Edith Cowan Universities.
-(Note: UWA will accept an AQF qualification at Diploma level as a basis of admission for the Bachelor of Arts, Commerce, Design and Science courses).
 This pathway is suitable for students who are likely to achieve an ATAR below 70 from a purely ATAR examination course selection.
-Students must sit the English ATAR examination and should take the workload for their ATAR English course and Certificate IV qualification into account when selecting their other five courses; General courses are usually suitable.
-See pages 17-18 for more information about AQF qualifications.
+The English Language proficiency requirements are different for each University (Curtin - ATAR English scaled score of at least 50, ECU - Final School Grade C or better in ATAR English or an A in General English, Murdoch - Year 11 and 12 at an Australian School or two years of VET study in Australia).
+Students who sit the English ATAR examination, should take the workload for their ATAR English course and Certificate IV qualification into account when selecting their other five courses; General courses are usually suitable.
+See pages 20-21 for more information about AQF qualifications.
+Please read the many alternative entry pathways to University to inform yourself of this pathway.